Best IATA-Approved Dog Travel Carriers for UK Air Travel 2026 — Complete Buying Guide with Airline Requirements & Expert Recommendations

 Flying with pets from British airports involves navigating complex IATA guidelines, individual airline policies, and potential quarantine requirements for international travel.
 This section demystifies the essential knowledge every UK pet owner needs before booking their dog's flight.

-International flights may require health certificates from UK veterinarians dated within 10 days of departure, plus confirmation your crate meets IATA specifications
+International flights may require a health certificate from a UK vet dated within 10 days of departure, plus confirmation your crate meets IATA specifications

 Soft-sided carriers designed for in-cabin travel typically weigh less than 5kg and fit under standard airline seat dimensions